IAudioDeviceManager

 abstract setPlaybackDevice(deviceId: string): number;

-You can call this method to change the audio route currently being used, but this does not change the default audio route.
-For example, if the default audio route is speaker 1, you call this method to set the audio route as speaker 2 before joinging a channel and then start a device test, the SDK conducts device test on speaker 2.
-After the device test is completed and you join a channel, the SDK still uses speaker 1, the default audio route.
+This method changes the current audio route but does not change the system default audio route.
+For example, if the system default audio route is Speaker 1, and you call this method before joining a channel to set the current audio route to Speaker 2, the SDK will test Speaker 2 during device testing.
+After testing, when you join the channel, the SDK will still use the system default audio route, i.e., Speaker 1.

 Parameters